brio0/web-sprint-challenge-javascript-fundamentals/README.md

 4. Describe the four principles of the 'this' keyword.

+ window binding- if we dont assign some for this to bind to, then it will default to the window unless you are in strict mode, which it will return undefined

+ implicit binding - this applies to objects with methods. when function is invoked we look left of the . to see what this refers to. this has no meaning until it is invoked.

+ explicit binding- we tell javascript what this keyword refers to using .call, .apply, and .find.

-5. Why do we need super() in an extended class?
+ Why do we need super() in an extended class?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.